 I get emails with stories like this all the time in response to Scott and my book, Training for the New Alpinism.
 People are frustrated that they can’t achieve their goals, even though they feel like they’ve been training really hard.

 The problem most of us run into when we set these big climbing goals for ourselves is that we rarely take into account what achieving those goals actually entails.
-We think we can just push and push and forge ahead blindly, and that eventually, all our hard work will be rewarded with results.
-Of course, this is rarely the case.
-Usually, it’s something else we didn’t even take into consideration that’s holding us back.
+We think we can push hard, and that eventually, all our hard work will be rewarded with results.
+This is rarely the case.
+Usually, it’s something else we didn’t even take into consideration holds us back.